steven-exarcos/pass-documentation/developer-documentation/pass-docker/README.md

 ```console
 docker compose -p pass-docker -f docker-compose.yml -f eclipse-pass.local.yml -f docker-compose-deposit.yml -f docker-compose-deposit-invenio-rdm.yml up -d --no-build --quiet-pull --pull always
 ```

+#### InvenioRDM Submission Requirements

+When creating a Submission in PASS that will deposit into InvenioRDM with this local test configuration, there are a few requirements for Submission input:

+* Open a browser and go to [http://localhost:8080/app/](http://localhost:8080/app/)
+* Login using the staff1 user
+* Create a new submission
+* On the Grants step, select the `invenio-test-awd-num-1` grant
+* On the Details step:
+  * Enter a Publisher
+  * Enter Publication Date (format: yyyy-mm-dd)
+  * Enter Author in format <last_name>, <first_name>

 ### Stopping a Local Instance
 In order to stop a local instance, you can run the following command: